LambdaIITH/web_deploy/_posts/_newsletter_1.md

 ### Visual Studio not on Mac anymore
 Micorsoft announced that Visual Studio (not Visual Studio Code) will no longer be supported on Mac starting August 31st, 2024.
 Instead, they will be focusing on Visual Studio Code.
 - Mac users can still use the recently announced C# Dev Kit, .NET MAUI extensions on VS Code instead of Visual Studio.
-- Read more about this announcement <a href="https://devblogs.microsoft.com/visualstudio/visual-studio-for-mac-retirement-announcement/" target="_blank">here</a> [here]
+- Read more about this announcement <a href="https://devblogs.microsoft.com/visualstudio/visual-studio-for-mac-retirement-announcement/" target="_blank">here</a>

 ### PyPI makes the use of 2FA mandatory for all software publishers
 - All users who are maintaining a project must have set up two factor authentication.